An Introduction to the Medical Laboratory, Part 2 (Online CE Course)

 Author Information: Julia Clendenin is a content and graphics developer for MediaLab, Inc. She graduated from Georgia Institute of Technology with a B.S. in Biochemistry and a B.S. in Literature, Media, and Communication.

-Paul Fekete, M.D. is the CEO of MediaLab, Inc. He was formerly Assistant Professor of Pathology at Emory University, and was Director of Laboratories for Gwinnett Health System, near Atlanta.
-Dr. Fekete has extensive experience teaching, and is the author of numerous journal articles, and several book chapters.
+Paul Fekete, M.D. is the former CEO of MediaLab.
+He formerly served as Assistant Professor of Pathology at Emory University and was Director of Laboratories for Gwinnett Health System near Atlanta, GA.
+Dr. Fekete has extensive teaching experience and is the author of numerous journal articles and book chapters.
 He additionally has extensive experience in instructional design.

 Laboratory technicians pipette samples for a hemoglobin test to</br> determine blood sugar levels in the pathology and clinical</br> laboratory.
 (U.S. Air Force photo by Steve Pivnick).